 Step 5.
 Get Dogecoin.

-There are numerous amounts of ways to get Dogecoin.
+There are numerous ways to get Dogecoin.
 You can buy them, trade for them, get tipped, mine Dogecoin, and more.
-Dogecoin is amongst the popular cryptocurrencies and hence its mainstream popularity is also rising.
+Dogecoin is amongst the popular cryptocurrencies, and hence its mainstream popularity is also rising.
 Founders Billy Markus and Jackson Palmer would be surprised how far the coin has come.

-You can get tipped Dogecoin by participating in our community.
+You can also get Dogecoin by participating in our community.
 If that’s not your style, the easiest way to have your first Dogecoin is to get them from a faucet.

 A Faucet is a website that gives you a small amount of Dogecoin for free to introduce you to the cryptocurrency!
 All you need is your Dogecoin address.

 Here are a couple of Dogecoin faucets:

 Dogefaucet.com – Enter your address to get free Dogecoin.

 If you want to mine Dogecoin, you need to understand some associated technicalities.
 Mining is when you use your computer to process Dogecoin transactions by other people, and in return, you get Dogecoin.
 This is more like work done to earn traditional fiat money.

 Mining cryptocurrencies is advised for advanced users only, as it requires a lot of technical knowledge, including blockchain.
 If you are interested, read more here.